-COVID-19 UPDATE We are continuing to provide our valuable services and can take instructions via a telephone call or video link.
+COVID-19 UPDATE We are continuing to provide our valuable services and can take instructions via a telephone call or video link, subject to the the current Government guidance.
 Please contact us for further details.

 At Peak Estate Planning we understand the importance of making your wishes known in event of your death or in event that you become unable to make decisions yourself due to illness.
 The prospect of making a will can be daunting and we offer a professional and friendly service in order for yourself and your family to be protected.
 If you do not have a valid Will, your property will pass according to the Law of Intestacy and therefore may not pass to the people you may have wished to receive it.